 If you are feeling very low or suicidal because of your money worries, you need to talk to someone now.
 Call 999 if you are in immediate danger or give the Samaritans a call on 166 123.

-If you’re struggling to repay loans or credit cards because of the coronavirus outbreak, you can ask for a payment freeze of up to three months.
+If you’re struggling to repay loans or credit cards because of the coronavirus outbreak, you can ask for a payment holiday, also known as a payment freeze, of up to three months.

 This covers a number of borrowing options including: